 Massachusetts' expenditure profile is very broad, driven by an expansive scope of services.
 Medicaid and other social services are the largest single spending commitment in the general fund at about half of total spending.
-Rising needs, including those emerging from implementation of the Affordable Care Act, have pressured spending in the current decade.
+Rising needs, including those emerging from implementation of the Affordable Care Act, have pressured spending in the last decade.
 Education is also a significant commitment, with extensive funding of local schools and a broad higher education network.
+Funding formula changes for local schools, intended to address needs in districts with higher concentrations of poverty, were passed in 2019 and are expected to result in a ramp-up of Commonwealth spending over several years.
 The Commonwealth's education commitment extends to covering the pension liabilities of local teachers, although not the liability associated with their other post-employment benefits (OPEB).
 Consistent with practices in many smaller states, the Commonwealth is responsible for delivering or funding many services routinely funded at local levels elsewhere.

 As with most states, spending in the absence of policy actions is expected to be in line with to marginally above expected revenue growth, primarily driven by social services, particularly Medicaid.
-Fitch believes significant federal action to revise Medicaid's programmatic and financial structure, which had appeared to be possible in recent years, appears less likely in the near term given divided control in the U.S. Congress.
+Fitch believes significant federal action to revise Medicaid's fundamental programmatic and financial structure, which had appeared to be possible in recent years, now appears less likely given divided control in the U.S. Congress.
+As with all federal initiatives, Medicaid remains subject to regulatory changes that could affect various aspects of the program.